 Last August, we wrote an open letter to Elon Musk and Tesla’s Board of Directors with an extract from our Tesla valuation model that communicated why we believe privatizing Tesla at $420 per share would deprive shareholders, many of whom have supported the company for years, of significant returns.
 We believed then, and even more so now, that TSLA will deliver significant returns during the next five years.

 We have updated and now are open-sourcing that extract with the following conclusions.
-Even if full autonomy turns out to be “science fiction” and Tesla cannot produce an autonomous car, ARK estimates that the electric vehicle opportunity alone would boost its stock 2-6 fold from $195 today to $560-$1,200 by 2023.
+Even if full autonomy turns out to be “science fiction” and Tesla cannot produce an autonomous car, ARK estimates that the electric vehicle opportunity alone would boost its stock 2-6 fold by 2023 from $224 today.
 If Tesla does solve for full autonomy, however, and its electric vehicle (EV) production surpasses our bear case estimates, TSLA could scale significantly higher than our previous $4,000* price target during the next five years, thanks to our newly introduced bull case for electric vehicle volumes.

 To foster informed and healthy debate, we have published our Tesla valuation model with explanations on Github at the link here.
 Feel free to change the relevant variables to battle test both the bearish and the bullish investment cases.
 We will welcome all questions and constructive criticism and feedback.

 At ARK we research, we invest, we educate, and we celebrate innovation.
 By providing our forecasts – including our assumptions – to market participants, policy makers, and entrepreneurs, we hope to inform decisions about the allocation of scarce capital.
 We believe that the most inefficiently priced assets today are public equities in the innovation space.

 1) We developed a bull case based on a more aggressive estimate for the ramp of EV sales.
 Our original model for EVs is now the bear case.